aerogear/graphback/docs/clientsidequeries.md

 ## Autogenerating forms based on server-side schema

 For react based applications developers can use [uniform.tools](https://uniforms.tools).
-Uniforms can be used along with generated client queries to automatically build dynamic forms with labales and validation.
+Uniforms can be used along with generated client queries to automatically build dynamic forms with labels and validation.